cyareka/ictms-request/README.md

-Make a backup before pulling and pushing (like dl the code or zip your file)
+Make a backup before pulling and pushing (like dl the code or zip your file code)